Sandbox game: Terminology

-From a video game development standpoint, a sandbox game is one that incorporates elements of sandbox design, a range of game systems that encourage free play.
+From a video game development standpoint, a sandbox game incorporates elements of sandbox design, a range of game systems that encourage free play.
 Sandbox design can either describe a game or a game mode, with an emphasis on free-form gameplay, relaxed rules, and minimal goals.
-Sandbox design can also describe a type of game development, where a designer slowly adds features to a minimal game experience, experimenting with each element one at a time.
+Sandbox design can also describe a type of game development where a designer slowly adds features to a minimal game experience, experimenting with each element one at a time.
 There are "a lot of varieties" of sandbox design, based on "a wide range of dynamic interactive elements".
 Thus, the term is used often, without a strict definition.
 Game designers sometimes define a sandbox as what it is not, where a game can "subtract the missions, the main campaign, the narrative or whatever formatively binds the game's progression, and you have a sandbox."

 In game design, a sandbox is a metaphor for playing in a literal sandbox.
 Game historian Steve Breslin describes "the metaphor [as] a child playing in a sandbox ... produc[ing] a world from sand", compared to games with more fully formed content.
 This metaphor between the virtual and literal sandbox is noted by architectural scholar Alexandra Lange, with a sandbox describing any bounded environment that offers freedom to explore and construct.
 This can distinguish it from conventional ideas of a game, where the metaphorical sandbox is a "play space in which people can try on different roles and imaginary quests ... rather than a 'game' to play."

 In describing video games, sandbox design is often associated with the open world gameplay mechanic and vice versa, but these are two disparate concepts.
 Open worlds are those where the player's movement in the virtual world is typically not limited by the game allowing the player to roam freely through it.
 Adventure on the Atari 2600 is considered an open world game as the player can explore the entire game world save for through locked gates from the start, but it is not considered to have sandbox design as the player's actions are generally restricted.
 Similarly, games like Microsoft Flight Simulator are also open world since the player can take their plane anywhere in the game's virtual world, but as there is no creative aspects to the game, would not be considered a sandbox.